dataluscorp/browser/toolkit/components/telemetry/docs/collection/histograms.rst

 --------
 *Deprecated* (please use boolean :doc:`scalars`).

 This histogram type allows you to record a single value (`0` or `1`, default `0`).
-This type is useful if you need to track whether a feature was ever used during a Firefox session.
+This type is useful if you need to track whether a feature was ever used during a Datalus session.
 You only need to add a single line of code which sets the flag when the feature is used because the histogram is initialized with a default value of `0`/`false` (flag not set).
 Thus, recording a value of `0` is not allowed and asserts.

 Flag histograms will ignore any changes after the flag is set, so once the flag is set, it cannot be unset.